-Educator, performer, arranger, and instrument technician specializing in Percussion.
+Educator, performer, arranger, and instrument technician specializing in the percussive arts.

-Austin serves as the Director of Percussion Studies at the University of Tennessee - Martin and Applied Percussion Instructor at Bethel University.
-He is also the Marching Percussion Instructor for UTM’s Aviator Marching Band.
+Austin (Shoupe to most of his students) serves as the Director of Percussion Studies at the University of Tennessee - Martin as well as the marching percussion instructor and arranger for UTM’s Aviator Marching Band.
 He has previously held percussion teaching positions with the University of Kentucky, Central Kentucky Youth Orchestra, Woodford County High School, DeKalb High School, and Wheaton North High School.
 He was also the director of instrumental music at Thomas Jefferson High School in Rockford, Il.

 Austin has taught percussion ensemble, wind band, percussion sectionals, percussion methods, general music courses, marching percussion, and private lessons covering a range of western, symphonic, contemporary, and world music topics.

 Due to his experience in and passion for the public education system, Austin’s research and publication is typically focused on educational topics.
 He has created media published by both the Percussive Arts Society and the Yamaha Educator’s Suite.
-Additionally, his doctoral research involves the analysis of common middle school and high school level multiple percussion solos to help establish clearer curricular goals for that idiom.
+Additionally, his doctoral research involves the analysis of common middle school and high school level multiple percussion literature to create a more effective curriclum for the discipline.

 As a performer, Austin specializes in western symphonic percussion as well as the adaption of folkloric idioms into the symphonic setting.
-He has performed with ensembles such as the Chicago Symphonic Winds, the Fox Valley Symphony Orchestra, the Rockford Wind Ensemble, and the Wheaton and DeKalb Municipal Bands.
+He is currently a member of The Jackson Symphony.
+He has also performed with ensembles such as the Chicago Symphonic Winds, the Fox Valley Symphony Orchestra, the Rockford Wind Ensemble, and the Wheaton and DeKalb Municipal Bands.
 He has also performed in musical productions produced by Interlochen Summer Musical Theatre, Elgin Summer Theatre, Elgin Community College, the Stage Coach Players, and the Jedlicka Performing Arts Center.

 Austin’s performances are characterized by the juxtaposition of classical music’s attention to detail against the immediate emotional expression of contemporary music.